bhatiaabhinav/bhatiaabhinav.github.io.old/_publications/BVKicaps2019.md

 ---
-title: "Resource constrained deep reinforcement learning"
+title: "Resource Constrained Deep Reinforcement Learning"
 collection: publications
 permalink: publication/BVKicaps2019
 # excerpt: 'This paper is about the number 1.
 The number 2 is left for future work.'